tantaman/tantaman.github.io/content/2022-10-19-meta-scales-mysql.md

 ![fanout](./blog-assets/meta-sql-graph/fanout.png)

-So for a given query you want to only query certain partitions.
+Sounds like a bad idea.
+So for a given query you want to only query relevant partitions.
 How do you know which partitions to query?
-Answering this question puts you into a place where you need to map from some properties known at query time to the database responsible.
+Answering this question puts you into a place where you need to map from some properties known at query time to the database(s) responsible.
 Having to know the properties of what you're looking for so you can find the right machine starts to remove that "no entry point required" feature of relational DBs.

 Also, are you going to make every single application developer at the company understand how to map from a given property to the DB responsible for storing the backing data?
 Probably not.
 It'd be easier to impose the constraint that all queries must start from a primary key and let the query layer map from primary key to DB behind the scenes.
 There we have the reasoning for constraint (1).